PostsChallengesPortalsAuthorsBooks

 More than once criticized and whipped (metaphorically) for his pompously ornate figures of speech, Lex time and again, so as to keep on the safe side, ventured into the language that he believed was the street parlance and then he sounded like a damn putz.
 A kinda Sir Francis Bacon’s try at Ebonics or something before to take a shot at his own version of The West-Side Story.

-The question brought up by him could be asked nice and modestly, in an acceptable tone of neutral communication, like, “why did we make friends with each other?” or else “what did become the foundation for our friendship?” but no!
+The question just brought up could be asked much nicer and more modestly, in an acceptable tone of neutral communication, like, “why did we make friends with each other?” or else “what did become the foundation for our friendship?” but no!
 He preferred to act a yo-bro!-yo-bro! mobster.

 ‘What-what?’